 The Academic Support Department strives to assist and support pupils who have academic needs within the realm of our academic curriculum.
 We create a nurturing environment that creates opportunities for our pupils to perform on par with their peers.
 We are located upstairs in the library of the Learning Resource Centre.
-The Department comprises five staff members who work interactively to serve the needs of our pupils.
+The Department comprises four staff members who work interactively to serve the needs of our pupils.

-The Academic Support Department endeavours to meet and serve the needs of pupils who require additional support in English and Mathematics in Grade 8 and 9.
+The Academic Support Department endeavours to meet and serve the needs of pupils who require additional support in English in Grade 8 and 9.
 The purpose of the programme is to develop and strengthen existing skills so that pupils can manage the curriculum independently.
 The Development Programme does not offer remediation or one-on-one lessons.
-It operates on an invitational basis only whereby pupils are referred by staff members; pupils who are struggling or underperforming are invited to participate in the programme if merit is warranted and space is available.
+It operates on an invitational basis only whereby pupils are referred by staff members: pupils who are struggling or underperforming are invited to participate in the programme if merit is warranted and space is available.
 The Development Programme is considered specialised education and therefore, carries an additional termly fee.
 The Finance Department debits the school accounts directly.

-English and Maths Development classes are taught separately by the Development teachers during the timetabled subject lessons.
+English Development classes are taught separately by the Development teachers during the timetabled subject lessons.
 The Development Programme follows the academic curriculum and pupils complete all tasks and assessments as that of the mainstream pupils.
 The classes are taught in smaller capacities and comprise a maximum of 10 pupils.
-All of the Development classes are created through a combination of classes and therefore, three Development classes are offered per grade per subject.
+All of the Development classes are created through a combination of classes and therefore, three Development classes are offered per grade.
 Extra lessons are also offered in the afternoons.
 Pupils are released from the programme if (a) their behaviour is disruptive to the learning process; (b) they have surpassed the baseline requirement for the programme (55%).
 Regular contact is made with parents via email and individual parent interviews are conducted if necessary.